RaphaelBecker/RaphaelBecker/README.md

 ## Welcome to my github page

-I am an aerospace / automotive engineer with a strong passion for the digital transformation.
+I am an aerospace/automotive engineer specializing in the development of data-intensive applications.
 In my spare time and professionally, I work on automation tools, data and financial apps, as well as IOT solutions and web applications.

 ## How to reach me:

 [<img src="./Icons/linkedin_icon.png" align="left" alt="Linkedin" height="45px">](https://www.linkedin.com/in/raphael-becker-832690173/)

 ## Languages and tools that I use: